prymag/lifetrack-technical-test/README.md

 then

-`docker run -d -p 80:80 prymag/lifetracker-test`
+`docker run -d -p 4000:80 prymag/lifetracker-test`

+finally visit `http://localhost:4000` on your browser